touchlab/Stately/README.md

 `stately-concurrency` includes some concurrency support classes.
 These include a set of `Atomicxxx` classes, a `Lock`, a `ThreadLocal` container, and a class `ThreadRef` that allows you to hold a thread id.

 Much of the functionality of this module is similar to [atomic-fu](https://github.com/Kotlin/kotlinx.atomicfu).
-We've decided that Stately's implementation is simpler, so there's still some value in having a separate version.
+They differ in some ways, so while they both cover much of the same ground, Stately's version still has some use.

-`ThreadRef` allows you to capture a reference to the id of the thread in which it was created, and ask if the current thread is the same.
+`ThreadRef` is unique to Stately.
+It allows you to capture a reference to the id of the thread in which it was created, and ask if the current thread is the same.
 Just FYI, it does *not* keep a reference to the actual thread.
 Just an id.
 Usage looks like this:

 ```kotlin
 fun useRef(){